 This is the 3rd article in our 5 part series about advisory boards.
 The 1st explains what an advisory board is, the 2nd explains why you may have an advisory board, the 4th explains the difference from a Board of Directors, and the 5th explains the legal documents required.

 Have you come to the conclusion that your business would benefit from the wisdom, knowledge and connections of an advisory board?
 Congratulations!
-The next steps are to select and appoint your advisory board members.
+The next step is to select an advisory board.

-First, consider why you are appointing an advisory board.
+First, consider why you need to select an advisory board.
 What are the key issues that you need to address in the near or mid-term future?

 Next, consider what specific advice you need.
 Do you need advice in an area, like preparing to raise capital from investors?
 Do you need advice on how to forge relationships with larger businesses?